-Viewshed Results for Arrays - Topography Only
+10.1.2 Viewshed Results for Arrays - Topography Only

-As noted above, viewshed analysis with bare earth topography without trees is not recognized as being a realistic representation of potential visibility because it is not truly reflective of the environment due to the absence of all trees.
+As described in Section 7.1.1, viewshed analysis with bare earth topography without trees is not recognized as being a realistic representation of potential visibility, because it is not truly reflective of the environment due to the absence of all trees.
 Another caveat is that the topography-only results must not be interpreted as representing visibility during leaf-off conditions, since even leaf-off bare branched tree groups act as a solid mass where lines of sight to objects can be screened.
 Despite the limitations of a topography-only analysis, it is a useful tool in understanding the influence that terrain has on blocking views to the Project.